 Post-Bacc Research Assistants

-Amanda Watts, B.A. is a research assistant in the Morey Lab.
+Amanda Watts, B.A. is a research assistant in and lab manager of the Morey Lab.
 She graduated with a B.A. in Neuroscience from Duke University.
 During her studies, she worked under Dr. Lawrence Appelbaum to investigate the efficacy of transcranial direct current stimulation in improving laparoscopic surgery training skills.
 She also combined her passions for neuroscience and music in conducting functional neuroimaging research on the effects of musical consonance, dissonance, and context on brain activation.
-Outside of the lab, Amanda is an intern at Jamla Records, the recording studio of Grammy-nominated producer 9th Wonder.
-She enjoys playing, listening to, and creating music, playing soccer, and practicing yoga.
+Outside of the lab, Amanda enjoys playing, listening to, and creating music, playing soccer, and practicing yoga.

 Connect with Amanda: